Table of Contents

 Adopting easy to use (user friendly) interface it can be the perfect choice for those who are unfamiliar with surveillance systems.
 Besides basic configurations and live-view, the APP allows to access captured videos (by date/time) and to export them to your phone if needed.
 Another cool function of the APP is the push-to-talk intercom feature.
 The APP also shows popups when alarms (motions) encounter.

-On main screen there are displayed the following useful information: WiFi strength, battery level and video transmission bit rate.
+On the main screen, there are displayed the following useful information: WiFi strength, battery level, and video transmission bit rate.

 Live view and recording quality

 The live-view quality is very good, you can do even digital zoom in a specific zone.
-Camera’s microphone is always on, so you can hear what’s happening in the monitored area.
-Exported videos from camera to phone have resolution of 1920×1080 with 9~15/fps.
+The camera’s microphone is always on, so you can hear what’s happening in the monitored area.
+Exported videos from the camera to phone have a resolution of 1920×1080 with 9~15/fps.

-Heimvision HMD2 features automatic day/night mode switch, which means if the light level drops bellow under a specific level the camera toggles from color mode to black/white mode and IR LEDs are turned ON.
+Heimvision HMD2 features an automatic day/night mode switch, which means if the light level drops below under a specific level the camera toggles from color mode to black/white mode and IR LEDs are turned ON.

 According to the manufacturer’s specs, the built-in battery can last up to 4 months (10 motion records per day).
 In case you will use the camera outside with lots of movements, it is highly recommended to use it with the compatible HeimVision HMS1 solar panel (3.2W/ 5.5V).

-In order to save energy, during night the IR LEDs are lighted up only if movement is detected by the PIR sensor.
+In order to save energy, during the night the IR LEDs are lighted up only if a movement is detected by the PIR sensor.

 Who’s it for?

-Except some limitations like continuous recording and ONVIF integration, I find the HeimVision HMS1 quite handy gear around the house.
-It has wide range of usability and no wiring is required.
-In day light, image quality is good, but during night those tiny IR LEDs proved to be inefficient when it comes to large fields.
+Apart from some limitations like continuous recording and ONVIF integration, I find the HeimVision HMS1 quite handy gear around the house.
+It has a wide range of usability and no wiring is required.
+In daylight, image quality is good, but during the night those tiny IR LEDs proved to be inefficient when it comes to large fields.

 User Review( votes)

-- Compact size and easy to install mounting system;
+- Compact size and easy to install the mounting system;

 - IP65 weatherproof certified;